apcros/YAHD/README.md

 YES, this help desk is not really a exemple of perfect code, but at least it's simple and -half- working.

+(The UI is obviously made with the twitter bootstrap)